St James's Church, Trowbridge: History

 The first Saxon church in the town was most likely a wooden one on higher ground overlooking the River Biss, and was replaced by the first stone church.
 This church, of finely cut stone, was probably built in the mid 10th century.

 When the 12th century castle was built, the church was contained within it and several Norman tombstone from the graveyard have been found.
 Some are in Trowbridge Museum while one is in the porch of the present church.

-The parish church of St James was built outside the castle, around 1200, to serve to serve the growing town.
+The parish church of St James was built outside the castle, around 1200, to serve the growing town.
 The earlier church was demolished and the site levelled.
 Alterations and additions were made in the 14th century and these comprise most of the earliest work visible today.
 A spire was also added to the tower and John of Gaunt, the lord of the manor, may have rebuilt the chancel.
 Around 1450, the nave and chapels were demolished and the church rebuilt on grander lines in the contemporary Perpendicular style.
 This probably took 30 years and made the church much as we see it today.
 Only the tower, spire and chancel of the old church remained.

 In the time of Elizabeth I, the chancel was given an elaborate ribbed plaster ceiling and in 1540, John Leland described the church as 'lightsome and fair'.
 The 17th and 18th centuries saw much non-conformist activity in the town and the parish church suffered periods of neglect with many of the wealthier townspeople being Dissenters.
 This led to the building being in very bad condition by the mid 19th century with the spire out of the perpendicular and held together by iron bands, pieces of masonry falling off, and dangerous columns and arches.

 The subsequent restoration was due to the energies of the Rev. J. D. Hastings and was completed in 1848.
 He also tidied up the churchyard and gave some of the land for the widening of Church Street.
 The graveyard was closed in 1856.
 In the church itself there are only 18 monuments that pre-date the restoration.
 Between 1926 and 1930 battlements, pinnacles and the top of the spire were repaired, while in 1953, the Duke chapel was restored to its original purpose as a Lady chapel.

 The church was designated as Grade I listed in 1950.
 It suffered near disaster on two occasions in the late 20th century.
 In May 1986, the roof of the nave caught fire and there was substantial water and smoke damage; restoration costs were £200,000.
 On 25 January 1990, just after midday the town was hit by the Burns' Day Storm that blew off the top 20 feet of the spire, which fell through the previously undamaged part of the nave and ceiling.
 No-one was injured and the church was restored at a cost of £400,000.

 The rectory was a 16th-century house with later additions, built in stone with two floors and an attic.
 It was demolished in 1962.